The 10 Cheapest Places to Live in Nevada

 9. Reno

-Reno's 89508 zip code sneaks into the top ten of Nevada's most affordable places to live.
+Reno's 89508 zip code is one of Nevada's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about Reno